Medical Assisting Technology: Phlebotomy Option

 5. Must be eligible to take English 101 (English Composition I) and at least Math 116 (Technical Math).

-6. Possess Eligibility Criteria required for Medical Assisting Program (See Essential Functions).
+6. Possess Eligibility Criteria required for Medical Assisting Program (See Eligibility Criteria).

 NOTICE: The Alabama Community College System (ACCS) Standardized Curriculum is continuing to be reviewed and analyzed.
 Modifications will be made as needed.
 The most updated information will be found in the College catalog posted on the NW-SCC website.